Find out what health and safety measures you must have in place under all COVID-19 Alert Levels.

 CHASNZ (Construction Health and Safety NZ), in conjunction with the joint government/industry Construction Sector Accord, have published detailed construction health and safety standards and protocols to help you to develop your control plan.

-These protocols should be in place in order to work safely under Alert Levels 2 and above.
 There is no requirement to register your plan, but you must have one in place and share it with your staff.

 Worksafe also have resources you can use to help you ensure employees and building occupants are protected against COVID-19.